 The price tags are, as follows:

 Those are some very attractive prices indeed!
-As of writing this review, Lull has got a promotion going on - the same prices might can be up to $150 USD lower than they’re displayed here!
+As of writing this review, Lull has got a promotion going on - the same price tags might be up to $150 lower than they’re displayed here!
 Given all of that, it’s probably safe to say that the mattress has definitely got the pricing stuff sorted out.
+Well, at least for now - as mentioned above, the prices might change at any given time, at the sole discretion of the company.

 With the pros, prices and Lull mattress complaints out of the way, only one question remains - is the mattress worth trying out?